 Laser cutting is a non-contact thermal process that uses a focused laser beam to melt, burn, vaporize, or blow away the material.
 It is best suited for cutting materials such as:

-• Plastic: Laser cutting is excellent for cutting plastic without causing any physical damage or warping due to heat.
+- Plastic: Laser cutting is excellent for cutting plastic without causing physical damage or warping due to heat.
 It leaves a polished edge and can be used to create intricate designs.

-However, certain materials, such as copper and aluminium, have high reflectivity and thermal conductivity.
+However, certain materials like copper and aluminum have high reflectivity and thermal conductivity.
 This means they can reflect the laser light and rapidly dissipate heat, making them more challenging to cut with a laser cutter.

 Waterjet Cutting Material Compatibility

-Waterjet cutting, on the other hand, uses a high-pressure stream of water, often mixed with an abrasive substance, to erode the material.
+On the other hand, waterjet cutting uses a high-pressure stream of water, often mixed with an abrasive substance, to erode the material.
 This makes it a versatile cutting method that can handle virtually any material, including:

-• Metals: Like laser cutting, waterjet cutting can handle a wide variety of metals.
-However, it excels with metals that are difficult for lasers, such as copper and aluminium.
+- Metals: Like laser cutting, waterjet cutting can handle various metals.
+However, it excels with metals that are difficult for lasers, such as copper and aluminum.

-• Stone: Waterjet cutting is often used in the stone and tile industry.
-It can cut intricate designs out of a wide variety of stone materials, including granite, marble, and quartz.
+- Stone: Waterjet cutting is often used in the stone and tile industry.
+It can cut intricate designs out of various stone materials, including granite, marble, and quartz.

 Table 1: Material Compatibility for Laser and Waterjet Cutting